Red Blair

-Howard Holt "Red" Blair (February 21, 1900 – November 30, 1947) was an American football and basketball player, coach, and college athletics administrator in Ohio and Missouri.
-He served as the head football coach of the University of Akron from 1927 to 1935 and at Southwest Missouri State College—now known as Missouri State University—from 1938 to 1946, compiling a career college football record of 82–50–12.
+Howard Holt "Red" Blair (February 21, 1900 – November 30, 1947) was an American college football and college basketball player, coach, and athletics administrator in Ohio and Missouri.
+He served as the head football coach of the University of Akron from 1927 to 1935 and at Southwest Missouri State College—now known as Missouri State University—from 1938 to 1946, compiling a career college football head coaching record of 82–50–12.
 Blair was also the head coach of Akron Zips men's basketball team from 1927 to 1936, tallying a mark of 89–40.
-Blair grew up in Mount Vernon, Ohio and played football and basketball at Ohio State University.
+Blair grew up in Mount Vernon, Ohio, and played football and basketball at Ohio State University.
 He was a member of the 1920 Ohio State Buckeyes football team that played in the Rose Bowl.
-Blair died on November 30, 1947 at his farm near Springfield, Missouri.
+Blair died on November 30, 1947, at his farm near Springfield, Missouri.